sdrahnea/file-management-system/README.md

 ```

 #### 1.2.3 Postgres
-Install PostgreSQL. it is required to create a database:
+Install PostgreSQL.
+It is required to create a database:

 Please, run the following commands if it is the case:
 ```